yousefoqal/lab4/README.md

 ### Excutive Summary
+In this section of It1025 you will learn more about Python Idle and the 2 programs with it.
+You will also learn the differnt code exaples.
+You will also learn about graphics and how to make a graphic.

 ### Python IDLE
 Shell is where you wirite shell scripting.
 Shell editor lets you type in python instructions one at a time and gives results insantly.
 You can type ezpressions which is consist of values such as 2.
 Then there are operators such as + or - which can evaluate the numbers into one single value.
 Shell editior can help solve simple math problems. you can store values in variables with an assignment statement. an assignment statement consists of a variable name and an equal sign and the value to be stored.
 File editor lets you write complete programs and lets you run it together at once.
 Both shell and file editor have the same page expect the interactive shell has a triple angle bracket prompt (>>>).
 Before running the code on file editor you need to save it into a file using .py extension.